mujiishere/Traffic-prediction-Hybrid-Model/README.md

 # Traffic-prediction-Hybrid-Model
 Advanced Hybrid model for predicting traffic congestion

-Members : N Mujeeb Rahman,
+Members : N Mujeeb Rahman,Krishnakanth A S

 This project implements a **hybrid traffic speed prediction model** using real-world traffic data.
 The code predicts traffic speed **1 hour ahead** by combining two approaches: a **historical pattern-matching model** and a **Bayesian residual correction model**.
 The hybrid of these two provides a more accurate prediction than either model individually.